-To request a Certificate of Tax Clearance, contact the Tax Commission.
-We will prepare form TC-2001 and send it to you to complete.
+To request a Certificate of Tax Clearance, email the Tax Commission at taxmaster@utah.gov, or call 801-297-7705 or 1-800-662-4335 ext.
+7705.
+We will send you form TC-2001 to complete and return.

 Dissolving and withdrawing corporations must also close their other Utah tax accounts (sales, withholding, etc.).
-To close related tax accounts, send a completed TC-69C, Notice of Change for a Business and/or Tax Account, to Master Records at the Tax Commission address above.
+To close related tax accounts, send a completed TC-69C, Notice of Change for a Business and/or Tax Account, to Exceptions Processing at the Tax Commission address above.